sepal-contrib/sepal_mgci/doc/en.rst

    - Drawn shapes on the map
    - Google Earth Engine Asset

-After selecting the desired area, click over the 'Select these inputs' button and the map will show up your selection.
+After selecting the desired area, click over the :guilabel:`Select these inputs` button and the map will show up your selection.

 .. note::